DesignMuseumGent/exhibitions/README.md

 * Understand that they use the data at their own risk.

 Please be aware that images are not included.
 While we have provided a way to reference the images connected to the records, these images themselves are not part of the dataset being released and are not covered by the same license.

+## data formats

+we provide exhibition data in csv format.
+We are currently developing a strategy that will enable us to also provide that same data but enhanced as a JSON-LD.